mpochiro/mpochiro/README.md

 -Hello my name is Michael Pochiro
 I am a developer that is working with Python with past experience with ReactJS and the now depricated React360.
-Replaced for Closed source Meta language
+Replaced for Closed source Meta language.
 I'm excited to get more things started and more information out there.

 <!---